 Inspect the impeller and replace it if cracked or badly worn.
 Install the impeller key (47) and slide the impeller against the sleeve until both are fully seated.
-Install the impeller nut and washer (45 and 46).
+Install the impeller nut (46).

 Install the seal plate gasket (9).
-Slide the pump casing (1) over the impeller and secure it to the seal plate with the hardware (11 and 13).
+Slide the pump casing (1) over the impeller and secure it to the seal plate with the nuts (12).